 @charlottechance via Slack.

 We use Zoom for virtual meetings at Fleet, and it is important that every team member feels comfortable hosting, joining, and scheduling Zoom meetings.

-Zoom settings are the same for all Fleet team members by default, but you can change your personal settings on your profile settings page.
+By default, Zoom settings are the same for all Fleet team members, but you can change your personal settings on your profile settings page.

 Settings that have a lock icon next to them have been locked by an administrator and cannot be changed.
 Zoom administrators can change settings for all team members on the account settings page or for individual accounts on the user management page.

 We use the Zoom add-on for Google Calendar to schedule Zoom meetings when we create calendar events.
 To add a Zoom meeting to a calendar event, click the "Add video conferencing" dropdown and select "Zoom Meeting."
 Google Calendar will automatically add the Zoom meeting details and instructions to join the event.

 We configure our Zoom meetings to let participants join before the host starts the meeting.
 We do this to make sure meetings start on time, even if the host isn't there.

 At Fleet, we do not send internal emails to each other.
 Instead, we prefer to use Slack to communicate with other folks who work at Fleet.